Orchid Events - Monthly Meetings of the St. Augustine Orchid Society

 We’re looking forward to our Christmas party and auction where we get to kick back, have fun and spread holiday cheer with our orchid buddies... and come home with orchids.
 Hope to see you there!

-Our Christmas orchid auction is on our normal meeting night, Tuesday, December 5.
+Our Christmas orchid auction is on our normal first Tuesday meeting night.

 We’ll meet at the Memorial Lutheran Church on US 1 (just south of Tractor Supply).
 Drive around to the back, closest to the hall entrance.

-We’ll start our social hour at 6:30 pm instead of the normal 7 pm meeting start time.
+We’ll start our social hour at 6:30 pm.
 This will give us a chance to exchange holiday cheer before we hit the vittles.

 Bring your beverage of choice.
 The club will provide the low octane water, iced tea and coffee, but if you enjoy a cuppa with your meal, feel free!